 Getting Out There

 Browse trip reports online or use word of mouth to find an easily accessible destination.
-Check your local avalanche forecasts the night before and the morning of your tour at www.avalache.org.
+Check your local avalanche forecasts the night before and the morning of your tour on Avalache's website.
 For your first time, simplicity is best.
-You’ll be learning proper skinning techniques and how to assemble/unassemble your gear.
+You’ll be learning proper skinning techniques and how to assemble/disassemble your gear.

 As you gain experience, make friends in the backcountry, and start tackling some gnarly lines, remember that complacency kills.
 Ritualize and practice the same safety measures that you took on your first tour, you won’t have a warning before it’s time to use them.
 Continue your training, share the stoke, and remember to always follow Leave No Trace guidelines in the backcountry.